Saturday, October 12, 2024

 When you're done cooking the shrimp, you will need a medium bowl filled with ice water at hand, so you should get this ready in advance, being prepared to add more ice if you have to when the shrimp is done.

-To make the dressing, whisk the mayonnaise, shallot, celery, 1 tablespoon lemon juice, minced parsley, minced tarragon in a medium bowl.
+To make the dressing, whisk the mayonnaise, shallot, celery, 1 tablespoon lemon juice, minced parsley, and minced tarragon in a medium bowl.
 If you make this in advance, cover the bowl and refrigerate it.

 No comments: